 - The airflow is inconsistent with its temperature settings

 - You’ve seen an uncommonly high spike in your energy bills

 - Uncommon smells or sounds coming from the unit

 If you’re fortunate, your heat pump might just need a few minor repairs or an inexpensive replacement part to keep it going for another few years.
 In that case, you should start saving up to buy a new unit.
-However, if you’ve had the same heat pump for up to ten years after installation, you might be better off getting the whole system replaced.
+However, if you’ve had the same heat pump in Auckland for up to ten years after installation, you might be better off getting the whole system replaced.
 You’ll have a working unit, lower energy bills, and a new warranty period.